roshinirekha/netflix_sql_project/README.md

 - Conditional Logic (CASE WHEN)

 ## 👩‍💻 Author-Roshini R
-This project is part of my data analytics portfolio.
+This project is part of my portfolio, demonstrating SQL skills relevant to data analyst roles, focusing on real-world data exploration and insights.